Potatoasad/ringdb/README.md

 If you have a particular object you would like to pull from an hdf5 file that is not covered by the above, you can query it directly.

-As an example, if I wanted to pull __prior sample for the total mass__.
+As an example, if I wanted to pull __prior samples for the total mass__.
 I know for example in GW200316_215756 they will be found in the directory:
 `/C01:IMRPhenomXPHM/priors/samples/total_mass` and it needs to read as an `array`.

 In general the path seems to follow `/{approximant}/priors/samples/total_mass`.
 I can then call that for this event: